Flag of Ireland: Adoption by secret societies

-Although the tricolour was not forgotten as a symbol of the ideal of union and a banner associated with the Young Irelanders and revolution, it was rarely used between 1848 and 1916.
-Even up to the eve of the Easter Rising of 1916, the green flag featuring a harp held undisputed sway.
-Neither the colours nor the arrangement of the early tricolours were standardised.
-All of the 1848 tricolours showed green, white and orange, but orange was sometimes put next to the staff, and in at least one flag the order was orange, green and white.
-In 1850 a flag of green for the Roman Catholics, orange for the Protestants of the Established Church and blue for the Presbyterians was proposed.
+Neither the colours nor the arrangement of the early tricolours were standardised, with some invention and variation evident.
+In 1850 a flag of green for the Roman Catholics, orange for the Protestants of the Established Church and blue for the Presbyterians was adopted by the Tenant League.
 In 1883, a Parnellite tricolour of yellow, white and green, arranged horizontally, was recorded.
-Down to modern times, yellow has occasionally been used instead of orange, but by this substitution the fundamental symbolism is destroyed.
+Down to modern times, yellow or gold has occasionally been used instead of orange, but by this substitution the fundamental symbolism is destroyed.

 The Irish flag is always flown with the green at the hoist.